Mike Rotunda

-Lawrence Michael Rotunda (born March 30, 1958) is an American retired professional wrestler.
+Lawrence Michael "Mike" Rotunda Jr. (born March 30, 1958) is an American retired professional wrestler.
 He is best known for his appearances with the World Wrestling Federation and World Championship Wrestling in the 1980s and 1990s under the ring names Mike Rotunda, Mike Rotundo, Michael Wallstreet, Irwin R. Schyster, and V.K.
 Wallstreet.

-Rotunda held several singles and tag team championships including the NWA World Tag Team Championship, NWA World Television Championship and WWF World Tag Team Championship.
-On July 23, 2022, he was inducted into the George Tragos/Lou Thesz Professional Wrestling Hall of Fame.
+Rotunda held numerous singles and tag team championships including the NWA World Tag Team Championship, NWA World Television Championship and WWF World Tag Team Championship.
+On July 23, 2022, he was inducted into the George Tragos/Lou Thesz Professional Wrestling Hall of Fame and as a member of The U.S. Express, Rotunda and Barry Windham were inducted into the WWE Hall of Fame in April 2024.

 Early life

 Rotunda was born on March 30, 1958, in St. Petersburg, Florida.
 He attended Newark Valley High School in Newark Valley, New York.
 He transferred to Owego Free Academy where he lettered in football and wrestling.
 He graduated from OFA in 1976.
 He participated in amateur wrestling, becoming a sectional champion in the 215 lb class in 1976, and placing 4th at the New York State Championships.
 After graduating from high school, Rotunda attended Syracuse University.
 He competed in football and amateur wrestling, becoming Eastern Intercollegiate Wrestling Association champion in 1981, in the heavyweight division and becoming a letterwinner in 1977, 1978, 1979 and 1981.